ChiahsinChu/lammps-developer-tutorial-ikkem/README.md

-# Step-by-step guide to run LAMMPS with plugins
+# Step-by-step guide to write your own LAMMPS plugins

 Here is a simple tutorial for writing LAMMPS plugins by yourself and run them in IKKEM HPC.
 You can find:

 1. How to compile given plugin code and call the plugins in LAMMPS in `00.setup`
-2. How to write your first plugin in `01.compute_test`
+2. How to write your first plugin in `01.first_trial`
+3. How to include some packages in your plugin in `02.include_pkgs`

 Please make sure that the following modules are loaded when both the compiling the plugins and running LAMMPS: